 Training and assessment (four months)

-- Home study – social worker visits to your home
+- Home study – Visits by a social worker to your home

 The Adoption Panel decision